johnnymatthews/blog/170223-playing-with-ckan.md

 ## Dependencies

-First step is to install the required dependencies.
+The first step is to install the required dependencies.
 The following command was taken from the [CKAN docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html)

 ```bash
 sudo apt-get install python-dev postgresql libpq-dev python-pip python-virtualenv git-core solr-jetty openjdk-6-jdk redis-server
 ```

-There's a couple of things we need to fix here though.
+There's a couple of things we need to fix here, though.
 First, `openjdk-6-jdk` isn't a thing anymore, so we're gonna install `openjdk-9-jdk` instead.
 Secondly, we need to grab `virtualenv` as well.
 So the above command should actually look like this:

 ```bash
 sudo apt-get install python-dev postgresql libpq-dev python-pip python-virtualenv git-core solr-jetty openjdk-9-jdk redis-server virtualenv